Home Inspection Customer Expectations

 One of the greatest challenges between home buyers and home inspector are the expectations a buyer thinks or expects a home inspection service will provide.
 What a home inspection includes or does not included must be communicated and expressed clearly.
 Usually, this can be found in the standards of practice and the inspection agreement.
 It is recommended that a client take the time to ask any questions and convey any concerns so the inspector can address them.

 The Inspection agreement should be read carefully before signing it so there is a clear understanding of what is included and what is not included in the home inspection.
-Additional services, such as a wind mitigation, four-point, and swimming pools are often not included in a standard home inspection but can be added for additional charges.

 We must keep in mind that the property being inspected is not owned by the client or home inspector, and as such, only a visual inspection can be conducted.
 We must respect the home, personal items and space of the seller.
 As a result, home inspectors do not move items such as furniture or other personal items and this can result in limited access to certain areas or rooms of the house.